Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 The compromise on marijuana legalization — and the criticism from legalization advocates — came as House and Senate negotiators worked to iron out disagreements between the two chambers that threatened to derail the high-profile effort.

-Lawmakers had believed they had the votes to pass both chambers, said Sen. Adam Ebbin (D-Alexandria), who sponsored the measure in the upper chamber.
+Lawmakers had believed they had the votes to pass both chambers, said Sen. Adam P. Ebbin (D-Alexandria), who sponsored the measure in the upper chamber.
 “It was a lot of work to get there, but we’re on the path to an equitable law allowing for responsible adults to not be penalized for using cannabis,” Ebbin said.

 The vote to end capital punishment was an especially dramatic turn for a state that has executed more people than any other over the past four centuries.
 Northam had made the issue a priority and has promised to sign the bill into law.